SHAPERS' Institute of Mathematics

 Solution: Protista.

-11. In the hierarchy of classification, which grouping will have the smallest number of organisms with a maximum of characteristics in common and which will have the largest number of organisms?
+which grouping will have the smallest number of organisms with a maximum of

 Solution:

-(ii) Largest number - Kingdom.
+Largest number -

-12. Which division among plants has the simplest organisms?
+Which division among plants has the

 Solution: Thallophyta.

-13. How do gymnosperms and angiosperms differ from each other?
+How do gymnosperms and angiosperms

 Solution: